Human Performance (journal)

 Human Performance is a quarterly peer-reviewed scientific journal covering industrial and organizational psychology as it relates to job performance.
 It was established in 1988, with Frank Landy (Pennsylvania State University) as its founding editor-in-chief.
-It is published by Taylor & Francis and the current editor-in-chief is David J. Woehr (University of North Carolina at Charlotte).
+It is published by Taylor & Francis and the current editor-in-chief is Sylvia G. Roch (University at Albany, SUNY).
 According to the Journal Citation Reports, the journal has a 2016 impact factor of 1.302, ranking it 49th out of 80 journals in the category "Psychology, Applied".